Which of the following is a pure substance? | Channels for Pearson+

 1

-Analyze each option: Air is a mixture of gases, Sand is a mixture of different minerals, and Saltwater is a mixture of salt and water.
+Identify the composition of each option: Water (H₂O) is a compound made of hydrogen and oxygen atoms bonded together.
+Granite is a mixture of minerals, sand is a mixture of different particles, and air is a mixture of gases.

-Recognize that Gold is an element, which is a type of pure substance because it consists of only one type of atom.
+Recognize that a compound like water is considered a pure substance because it has a definite and fixed composition, unlike mixtures which can vary in composition.

-Conclude that among the given options, Gold is the only pure substance as it has a uniform composition and distinct properties.
+Consider the properties of water: Water has consistent properties such as boiling point, freezing point, and density, which are characteristic of pure substances.

 Watch next